neovim/neovim.github.io/_posts/2020-10-28-newsletter.md

 - The 'maxcombine' option has been removed, it now always default to 6 (**@bfredl**, [#7992](https://github.com/neovim/neovim/pull/7992))

-- The 'fillchars' setting now has an 'eob' option, letting users configure the character that should be used to represent lines after the end of a buffer (previously hardcoded to '~') (**@FriedSock**, [#8546](https://github.com/neovim/neovim/pull/8546))
+- The 'fillchars' setting now has an 'eob' option, letting users configure the character used to represent lines after the end of a buffer (previously hardcoded to '~') (**@FriedSock**, [#8546](https://github.com/neovim/neovim/pull/8546))

 - `F` has been added to the default `shortmess` option and `S` has been removed (**@justinmk**, [#8619](https://github.com/neovim/neovim/pull/8619), [#10136](https://github.com/neovim/neovim/pull/10136))

-- The CurslorLine type will now be smarter: if its foreground color is not net, the text of the CursorLine will use the CursorLine's background color and default syntax highliting colors as foreground (**@zhou13**, [#8578](https://github.com/neovim/neovim/pull/8578)).
+- The CursorLine type will now be smarter: if its foreground color is not net, the text of the CursorLine will use the CursorLine's background color and default syntax highlighting colors as foreground (**@zhou13**, [#8578](https://github.com/neovim/neovim/pull/8578)).

 - The terminal UI can now support undercurl and colored underline, provided that your terminal has support for that (**@blueyed**, [#9052](https://github.com/neovim/neovim/pull/9052)).